door2door-io/data-engineer-challenge/README.md

 Possible events: `create`, `delete`

-When an admin adds or removes hours of operation for a region, the `on` field will be set to `operating_period`, and the `data` field will look as follows:
+When an operator adds or removes a operation period, the `on` field will be set to `operating_period`, and the `data` field will have the following format:

 ```json5
 {